MindNode Triad

 Sometimes finding things (again) isn't easy, which is why you can use the search and filter functions in MindNode to find what you’re looking for in seconds.

 • Go ahead and use the filter bar at the top (iOS)/bottom (Mac) of the outline to search for specific words.
-You can also search the MindNode mind map via Command ⌘ + F on your Mac.
+You can also search the mind map via Command ⌘ + F on your Mac or iPad.

 • Or, use the filter options on the right side of the filter bar to show only open tasks, tags, and contents — especially useful if you want to use your MindNode mind map as a task list to work through.